 For first time visitors, we recommend spending at least four or five days in London, which will give you enough time to get a feel for the city and see many of its main sites.
-With so much to do and see in London, we’ve come up with some bucket-list suggestions on how you can make the most of your time in London!
+With so much to do and see check out this article on how you can make the most of your time in London!

 How Many Days Should You Spend in London?

 London is an enormous city, and the majority of tourist attractions are located in Central London.
 You could start your first day by watching the Changing of the Guard Ceremony outside Buckingham Palace.
 Continue with a lovely walk to nearby Parliament Square, where you can see Big Ben, The Houses of Parliament and visit Westminster Abbey, where King Charles III was crowned King of England.
 From here, you could enjoy a walk along the River Thames to the London Eye or stroll through St James Park to Trafalgar Square, home to Nelson’s Column and visit the National Gallery.

 Top tip: The State Rooms at Buckingham Palace are only open to visitors from July to September each year.
 Make sure to book tickets early, as this sells out very quickly.